 Budget Support Loans

-I have also contributed to policy-based lending projects (loans that support a specific reform program), for instance in Panama, and am currently leading the preparation of a budget support loan in the Caribbean.
-This loan would support various fiscal reforms in the areas of public procurement, international taxation, debt management and fiscal rules.
+I have also contributed to policy-based lending projects (loans that support a specific reform program), for instance in the Caribbean, Panama, and Senegal.